Employability Skills Development

 Michelle Patterson THE APPRENTICESHIP & TRAINING COMPANY, APRIL 2018

-At the regional AEP final in June 2019, Year 12 pupils presented to Head of Sixth form and several employer clients their six-week project.
+At the regional AEP final in June 2019, Year 12 pupils presented to Head of Sixth Form and several employer clients their six-week project.
 Their work included designs for the future for Aston Martin, a VR game developed for Playko, plans for the teaching space outside Space Studio, a cost analysis of a process for Collins Aerospace, establishing a sustainable charitable organisation for Uniting Generations and developing awareness of the impact of litter on the planet.

 The employers and staff were all impressed by the students’ presentations and their innovation and application.
-We hope that the winning team will do well in the National Final.

 The ecology focussed team completed three projects in the year.
 The first involved planning hundreds of trees on the school site.
 In the second they really appreciated time in William Morris Primary School, teaching the year 4/5 class how to be more eco-friendly in an effort to save the bees.
 As their leader, Kelly said “We were so happy that the children were engaged and enjoyed planting the oregano, while some also made puns on how the project will “bee awesome”.
 The children were active and we hope that our project will influence them to be more eco-friendly in the future.
 Kelly and her team have been asked to keep coming back to William Morris School.
 Their final project started with The Canal Trust as their employer contact but finished with the Earth as their client.
 They started saving our waterways from plastic and ended up with a call to save the oceans.